vstinner/misc/cpython/pep-opaque-c-api.rst

 subdirectory, ``Include/internal/``.
 The work continued in Python 3.8 and 3.9.
-The internal C API is only partially exported: some functions are only declared with ``extern`` and so cannot be used outside CPython (with compilers supporting ``-fvisibility=hidden``, see above), some functions are exported with ``PyAPI_FUNC()`` to make them usable in C extensions.
-Debuggers and profilers are typical users of the internal C API to inspect Python internals without calling functions (for example, to inspect a coredump).
+The internal C API is only partially exported: some functions are only declared with ``extern`` and so cannot be used outside CPython (with compilers supporting ``-fvisibility=hidden``, see above), whereas some functions are exported with ``PyAPI_FUNC()`` to make them usable in C extensions.
+Debuggers and profilers are typical users of the internal C API to inspect Python internals without calling functions (to inspect a coredump for example).

 Python 3.9 is now built with ``-fvisibility=hidden`` (supported by GCC and clang): symbols which are not declared with ``PyAPI_FUNC()`` or